 Courses offered during summer 2023:

 All students will work approximately 40 hours a week, in addition to attending biweekly discussions or workshops and a weekly seminar series.
+Full program expectations can be found Here.

 Who will I work with?